Is All We Do.

 Read more on What to do After a Work Injury.

-In Phoenix Arizona, unless you rejected your right to worker’s comp before your injury, or in a few other narrow cases, workers’ comp is the only remedy for injured workers — you cannot sue your employer, even if the accident was caused by negligence or failure to adhere to safety regulations.
-Some workers find this frustrating, but in most cases everyone benefits by removing questions of “fault” from the equation.
+In Phoenix Arizona, unless you rejected your right to worker’s comp before your injury, or in a few other narrow cases, workers’ must rely on a Phoenix work injury lawyer — you cannot sue your employer, even if the accident was caused by negligence or failure to adhere to safety regulations.
+Some workers find this frustrating, but in most cases, everyone benefits by removing questions of “fault” from the equation.
 Instead of your case being heard in front of the county judge, it will be heard in front of the Industrial Commission of Arizona.